ravishankardas/Slot-Booking/README.md

 # slot_book

-Follow the below steps to run the app:
+(I have tested the app only on android, so on IOS it may not work) Follow the below steps to run the app:
 1) In the android studio emulator i have used api 30 so if another api does not work download the api 30
 2) Download flutter from https://docs.flutter.dev/get-started/install (put it in the c drive if you are on windows)